-Recently, he has the prestigious honor of curating and presenting new research, work with the United Nations Art Collection, exhibition results, choreography, curriculum, expert oral/written statements, a multi-media exhibition, and the accomplishments of his multifaceted projects at various international institutions including the Office of the United Nations High Commissioner for Human Rights in Geneva (Switzerland), European Court of Human Rights (France), Council of Europe (France), and in conversation with colleagues from the United Nations Educational, Scientific and Cultural Organization (UNESCO) working in Geneva and Paris.
+Recently, Mr. Washington has had the honor of curating and presenting new research, work with the United Nations Art Collection, exhibition results, choreography, curriculum, expert oral and written statements, a multi-media exhibition, and the accomplishments of his multifaceted projects at various international institutions, including the Office of the United Nations High Commissioner for Human Rights (OHCHR) in Geneva (Switzerland), the European Court of Human Rights (ECHR), the Council of Europe, and in conversation with colleagues from the United Nations Educational Scientific and Cultural Organization (UNESCO) working in Geneva and Paris.

-His curatorial, artistic, artifact/object, and human rights focused projects at the UN have been featured extensively on UN TV, as well as UN, UN Human Rights, UNHQ Visitor Services, UN News Centre Chinese, UN Global, and UN Permanent Missions’ podcast, YouTube, Twitter, and Facebook channels.
+Mr. Washington’s curatorial, artistic, artifact and object based, and human rights focused projects at the United Nations have been featured extensively on UN TV, as well as across UN, UN Human Rights (OHCHR), UNHQ Visitor Services, UN News Centre Chinese, UN Global, and UN Permanent Missions’ podcast, YouTube, Twitter, and Facebook channels.

 Title: Dreams & Defiance: Centering Cultural Expressions of People of African Descent